 Tellas, an Italian artist painted this masterpiece in block 16 of Lodhi Colony to represent the importance of human connection to nature.

-She named it “terra cotta” that translates to “baked earth” in Italian.
+She named it “terra cotta” which translates to “baked earth” in Italian.

 Saath Saath – Community Wall by and with the Residents of Lodhi Colony